-Semester Four:–Dissertation: The dissertation will be a mandatory aspect of the two-year post-graduate programme.
-The dissertation will generally be field-based.
-The students can be hosted at one of the field partners who are a part of the faculty, or in other organizations.
-The thesis topic can be based on any of the concepts or problems covered in Semesters 1 and 2, or the themes studied in Semester 3.
+Semester Four—Dissertation: The dissertation will be a mandatory part of the two-year post-graduate program.
+The dis-sertation will generally be field-based, with each student hosted at one of the field partners who are a part of the faculty.

 The PG Diploma Program will be a one year program, with students completing 2 semesters of course work (Semesters 1 and 2 or Semesters 2 and 3 or Semester 1 and 3).